Prepare for level 2 Yoga Certification Theory Exam:

 It is always a good idea to read books authored by teachers, practitioners from different schools.

-This was, you are exposed to the alternate understanding of the same concept.
+In this way, you will get to know to the alternate understanding of the same concept.
 A very important step to be holistic about knowledge part.

 Plus, it also keeps you humble!